elimelt/notes/designing-data-intensive-applications/ch1-reliable-scalable-and-maintainable-applications.md

 - Store data so that they, or another application, can find it again later (databases)
 - Remember the result of an expensive operation, to speed up reads (caches)
 - Allow users to search data by keyword or filter it in various ways (search indexes)
-- Send a message to another process, to be handled asynchronously (stream proessing)
+- Send a message to another process, to be handled asynchronously (stream processing)
 - Periodically crunch a large amount of accumulated data (batch processing)

 ![image](./sc.png)